 Should I stay with my husband even though I don't love him anymore?
-We've been married for nineteen years and have two children, ages thirteen and nine.
+We've been married for nineteen years and have two children, ages 13 and 9.
 I still care about him as a friend, and the thought of hurting him kills me.
 But we're very different people with very different needs and interests.
 I feel like time is passing me by and I'm wasting my life in this marriage.
 I've expressed this to him, and he says he's willing to try because he doesn't want to lose me.
 But I really don't love him as a wife should.
 What do we do?

 Your frustration is understandable, but you need to back up a bit and take another look at what you're saying.
 When you made your wedding vows, did you promise to stay with your husband "until my feelings change"?
 Did you write an "escape clause" into your marriage contract that gave you permission to bail out if and when you "fell out of love"?

 Marriage is about a great deal more than just feelings.
 So is love, for that matter.
 Modern culture tells us that love is a self-gratifying emotion and that marriage is about "self-actualization" and "getting our needs met."
 But from a Christian perspective, marriage is based on commitment, self-sacrifice, and putting our spouse's needs ahead of our own.
 That's not always easy.
 It means hanging in there when everything seems to be telling you to throw in the towel.

 Feelings are important, but they tend to change over the course of a marriage.
 Rather than making a decision to end your relationship based on emotions, we'd encourage you to use them as a guide.
 In other words, ask yourself what they can show you about where you've come from, how you came to be in the present situation, where you want to go in the future, and what you need to do in order to get there.